ecbsdmx/milliws/lib/routing/README.md

 # Meteor file system layout

-Heimdallr uses Iron Router, a package that handles the routing needs of Meteor applications.
+MilliWS uses Iron Router, a package that handles the routing needs of Meteor applications.
 All routes defined in the application (as well as their filters, the data they need, etc.) are defined in router.js.